 And don't worry—if your dog is skittish about having their mouth touched or otherwise resistant to daily brushing, their teeth aren't going to just come tumbling out if you slack for a few days.
 At the very least, try to clean your dog's teeth during their regular bath and grooming times.
 But if your dog resists all attempts at cleaning, it may be worth taking them to a professional that can help to reduce the stress of this routine, like Papaya Pet Care.

 Hopefully, you now understand how to clean your dog's teeth at home, and your minty fresh canine friend is rewarding you with big smiles.
 But if you need some extra help with the science of dog dental care or tooth cleaning, or if you're worried about your pooch's persistent oral problems, arrange a visit with Papaya.

 Every Papaya clinic is designed with a pet-first, no-stress approach.
-Our Fear Free philosophy ensures that your pets don't suffer unnecessary stress when visiting the vet.
+We ensure that your pet doesn't suffer unnecessary stress when visiting the vet.
 We want every Papaya clinic to be a place that your dog looks forward to visiting as much as the sunny spot on the carpet.
 In fact, human dentists could probably learn a lot from our anxiety-reducing environment.